uciccnl/lab/_members/038_qiyan.md

 linkedin:
 github:
 orcid:
-description: "My name is Qiyan Ye, a 4th year majoring in Psychology(B.S.) and Language Science.
-My current research interests include how aging impacts structure learning and how we encode non-native speech.
-Outside the lab, I enjoy books from wasps to gothic horror, knitting, and blasting showtunes."
+description: "Qiyan graduated UCI with a major in Psychology(B.S.) and Language Science.
+Her current research interests include how aging impacts structure learning and how we encode non-native speech.
+Outside the lab, she enjoy books from wasps to gothic horror, knitting, and blasting showtunes."
 ---